diku-dk/futhark-website/examples.rst

               iota(cols)),
           iota(rows))

-You have have heard that branches are expensive on a GPU.
-While a good basic rule of thumb, what is actually expensive is *branch divergence* - that is, when neighboring threads take *different* paths through a branch.
+You may have heard that branches are expensive on a GPU.
+While this is a good basic rule of thumb, what is actually expensive is *branch divergence* - that is, when neighboring threads take *different* paths through a branch.
 In our stencil, only the edge elements will take the false branch, and these are few in number compared to the